Ricky-Case/CS315-Project3/README.md

 2) Began coding Breadth-First-Search implementation.
 	- Imported work from a previous project which used this algorithm.
 	- Refactored original code to work for this project.
+- ISSUE: The minimum element is being removed from my heap.

+## 20231121
+1) Discovered the cause of my issue.
+I was calling "ExtractMinimum()"... lol